 Google requires that you provide users with complete and correct tax, fee, and pricing information.
-We’ve created this policy to provide a positive experience for our users and to ensure legal compliance.
+We’ve created this policy to provide a positive experience for our users and ensure legal compliance.

-What is the policy on taxes and fees?
+What's the policy on taxes and fees?

 - Base room rate

 - Taxes and fees (see examples below)